dgaydukov/cert-aws/sa/README.md

 + add Simple elb with 2 ec2 from 2 private subnets (use nat gateway to install httpd) https://stackoverflow.com/questions/22541895/amazon-elb-for-ec2-instances-in-private-subnet-in-vpc
 + add elb to 2 vpc (load traffic between 2 vpc)
 + elb to ec2 using https (https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-endtoend.html).
 By default elb terminate https traffic and forward to ec2 just http, since it's inside aws and can't be listened by anybody.
 + create elb with eks with several apps deployed there, and use elb path routing to route to eks nodeport.
-So we have single elb and multiple microservices in eks and all works (internal pathes not exposed by elb, and can be accessed only inside eks cluster)
+So we have single elb and multiple microservices in eks and all works (internal paths not exposed by elb, and can be accessed only inside eks cluster)
 + ecs + elb with dynamic port mapping
 * try glacier select to csv archive
 * add cf template for iam database authentication (then go to public ec2 and try to access db with both regular username/password and iam token)